 Email by itself is not considered to be a secure communication method, but there's a very easy way to encrypt your outbound emails.
 This can protect sensitive information from being viewed by third parties.

-Anyone with an @emerson.edu address can explicitly encrypt the content of an email by typing [ENCRYPT] into the subject line, like so:
+Anyone with an @emerson.edu address can explicitly encrypt the content of an email by typing [ENCRYPT] or [CONFIDENTIAL] into the subject line, like so:

 Once sent, your message will not be delivered to the intended recipient right away.
 Instead, they’ll receive a notice that they were sent “Secure Mail” from your address.
 If they’ve never registered for our secure mail service before, the message looks like this (click on the image to see it full-size):